cfnz/muirwik/README.md

 Note that I have not taken the time to make the demo app perfect.
 Some of the components could be laid out better.
 To see what is possible, see the [Material UI](https://material-ui.com/) demo.

+## Background
+I started this off as a process to learn Kotlin.
+I wanted to do some web development and in the past used things like Vaadin and before that a small amount of facelets and jsf.

+Watching [David Ford's KotlinConf Videos](https://www.youtube.com/watch?v=FDOECr-sT6U) got me started down the Kotlin javascript and React trail...
+I have learnt lots of things along the way (and still have much more to learn!).

+By reading the above, you will note that I am no Kotlin, javascript (and by extension, node or webpack) expert... there has been lots of leanings along the way, and I no doubt have done things in not the most perfect way.

+However, what this is is a working multi-module Kotlin DSL gradle build that wraps quite a large javascript material design library.
+It provides a working demo app (see [screenshots](https://github.com/cfnz/muirwik/issues/1)) and starer app which is quite a good starting point for real applications... (at least I think so).
+Quite a few hours were spent just trying to make the basic development workflow work.

 ## Todo
 Well, lots really, but as mentioned, it is in a working state as it is...